Ashylila/TheCollector/README.md

     clicks\
 -   💰Auto-buy items at scrip cap --- never waste capped currency\
 -   🛠️Integrates with Artisan & GatherBuddyReborn\
--   ♻️Loop automation with ArtisanBuddy --- gather, craft, and turn-in seamlessly
+-   ♻️Loop automation --- gather, craft, and turn-in seamlessly

 ⚠️ If you haven't unlocked the required Splendors tab for your current